Geek, gamer, writer, graphic artist. KL Yong's favorite shows and adventures are those that allow him to enjoy the world from his bedroom.

 However, terrible ratings for the third film and the continuing controversy about director Victor Salva all but nailed the lid of the coffin.
 Personally, I doubt any studio or director would be willing to pick up the franchise anytime soon.

-Which is a great tragedy, for all storytelling flaws and personnel controversies aside, the Creeper is hands-down one of the most ghastly horror movie villains ever created.
+Which is a great tragedy.
+Storytelling flaws and personnel controversies aside, the Creeper is hands-down one of the most ghastly horror movie villains ever created.
 One of the deadliest too.

 Just think about it.
 This is a demonic creature that is nigh invincible.
 It also feasts on humans and can use eaten human parts to regenerate or disguise itself.